Correspondence between the Ottoman sultan and the Cossacks: In popular culture

 The sultan–Cossack correspondence became extremely popular at the start of the Russo-Turkish War (1877–1878).
 By then, the most popularised versions of the story centred on the Zaporozhian Cossacks (from "beyond the rapids", Ukrainian: za porohamy), inhabiting the lands around the lower Dnieper River in Ukraine, who had supposedly just defeated Ottoman Empire forces in battle some time in the 1670s.
 However, despite his army having suffered this loss to them, Ottoman sultan Mehmed IV demanded that the Cossacks submit to Ottoman rule.
 The Cossacks, led by Ivan Sirko, replied in a characteristic manner; they wrote a letter, replete with insults and profanities.
 The late-19th-century painting by Ilya Repin, Reply of the Zaporozhian Cossacks, exhibits the Cossacks' pleasure at striving to come up with ever more base vulgarities.
 In the 19th century, the historical Zaporozhian Cossacks were sometimes the subject of picaresque tales demonstrating admiration of their primitive vitality and contemptuous disregard for authority (in marked contrast to the more civilized subjects of the authoritarian Russian state).
 In 1913, famous French poet Guillaume Apollinaire wrote his own version of the "Reply of the Zaporozhian Cossacks to the Sultan of Constantinople" as an insert in the "Chanson du mal aimé" poem of his Alcools collection.
 In turn, this French version was adapted in singing as part of Leo Ferré's oratorio La Chanson du mal-aimé, and a Russian translation was used as one of the poems in Dmitri Shostakovich’s fourteenth symphony.

 The correspondence and especially Repin's painting of it played an important role in the development of both Ukrainian and Russian nationalism.
 Every time the Russian Empire and later the Soviet Union faced some kind of strong enemy, the sultan–Cossack letters resurfaced in numerous variants, for example during the "Great Patriotic War" (the Soviet participation in World War II).
+During the Soviet-Ukrainian War in 1919, the letter was emulated in an address of Ukrainian Red Army commanders Mykola Shchors and Vasyl Bozhenko to Symon Petliura, commander-in-chief of the Ukrainian People's Republic.
 After the Dissolution of the Soviet Union, the tradition continued along the new states' lines.
 When the Russo–Turkish conflict in the Syrian civil war began in the 2015, more than a dozen different versions of the Cossack letter to the Turkish sultan appeared on the Internet, including a musical version that gained hundreds of thousands of views; a popularity that would have been unthinkable in the 17th century.
 In 2016, British actors Matt Berry and Peter Capaldi gave a dramatic reading of the exchange for Letters Live in English (based on an unknown 19th-century vulgar Muscovite version).